Karem1986/Redux_React_Kittens/PLAN.md

    - Import Homepage inside App.js [x]
    - import { Switch, Route } from "react-router-dom" [x]
    - Create a Switch route inside app.js [x]

+ - Local state
+    - to fetch data: install axios, import useEffect) [x]
+     - Set up useEffect with the API URL or database [x]
+     - Create the const useState -> for kittens [x]
+    - Display a random image kitten  (render) [x]

+3. Transfer state to redux
+     - setup [x]
+     -  Create reducer for the state we are going to use (if it doesn't exist yet) [x] -create action to feed the data into the store --feed/actions.js [] -create action to save the data into redux [] -import it into homepage.js []
+     -Display products:
+     -create selector []
+     -implement useSelector []